jacksonjude/USA-Election-Map/README.md

 - [ ] More past election results
   - [ ] 1952-1972 presidential elections
   - [ ] 1900-1948 presidential elections
-- [ ] State delegate edit
+- [ ] State delegate edit controls
 - [ ] Full third-party support in past results and custom maps
   - [x] Display in voteshare
   - [x] Display on pie chart
   - [x] Display in past result maps
-  - [ ] Add / Edit parties in custom map
+  - [ ] Add & Edit parties in custom map
+- [ ] Custom countdown timer events
 - [ ] National popular vote totals for past elections
 - [ ] Presidential election results by county

-If you have any questions / suggestions / feature ideas, feel free to open an issue, and it will be marked accordingly.
+If you have any questions, suggestions, or feature ideas, feel free to open an issue here on GitHub.
 Alternatively, you can email **jjcooley0@gmail.com**.